nwtoht-ca/healix-docs/docs/veird/index.md

 Verid allows administrators to edit the terms of service for their organizations.
 It will prevent users from using the system if they have not consented.
 Acts of consent are audited.
 If the terms change where people must consent again, the system will present terms the next time they log in.

-While not a particularly "hard" problem to solve, from a micro service perspective it "belongs" to the sign in module.
+While not a particularly "hard" problem to solve, from a micro service perspective it "belongs" to the signin module.
 From an Verid as a product perspective, it solves a boring problem so apps don't have to implement point solutions themselves.

 :::caution